azurenoops/terraform-overlays-baseline/docs/best-practices/key-concepts.md

 Resource is azurerm_storage_account, azurerm_virtual_machine, etc. A resource belongs to a provider such as [AzureRM](https://registry.terraform.io/providers/hashicorp/azurerm/latest), accepts arguments, outputs attributes, and has a lifecycle.
 A resource can be created, retrieved, updated, and deleted.

-## Resource module
+## Resource module (aka overlay module)

 Resource module is a collection of connected resources which together perform the common action (For example, [Azure NoOps Storage Account Terraform Overlays Module](https://github.com/azurenoops/terraform-azurerm-overlays-storage-account) creates Storage Account, blobs, tables, etc).
 It depends on provider configuration, which can be defined in it, or in higher-level structures (e.g., in infrastructure module).

 ## Infrastructure module

-An infrastructure module is a collection of resource modules, which can be logically not connected, but in the current situation/project/setup serves the same purpose.
+An infrastructure module is a collection of resources and/or resource modules, which can be logically connected, but in the current situation/project/setup they may not all connect.
 It defines the configuration for providers, which is passed to the downstream resource modules and to resources.
 It is normally limited to work in one entity per logical separator (e.g., Azrue Region, Key Vault).

-For example, [terraform-azurerm-overlays-management-hub](https://github.com/azurenoops/terraform-azurerm-overlays-management-hub) module includes resource modules like [terraform-azurerm-overlays-storage-account](https://github.com/azurenoops/terraform-azurerm-overlays-storage-account) and [terraform-azurerm-overlays-management-logging](https://github.com/azurenoops/terraform-azurerm-overlays-management-logging) to manage the infrastructure required for running [Landing Zone Management Hub](https://github.com/azurenoops/terraform-azurerm-overlays-management-hub) on Azure NoOps Mission Enclave.
+For example, [terraform-azurerm-overlays-management-hub](https://github.com/azurenoops/terraform-azurerm-overlays-management-hub) module includes provider resources like [azurerm_virtual_network](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network), [azurerm_subnet](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet), and includes resource modules [terraform-azurerm-overlays-storage-account](https://github.com/azurenoops/terraform-azurerm-overlays-storage-account),[terraform-azurerm-overlays-management-logging](https://github.com/azurenoops/terraform-azurerm-overlays-management-logging) to manage the infrastructure required for running [Landing Zone Management Hub](https://github.com/azurenoops/terraform-azurerm-overlays-management-hub) on Azure NoOps Mission Enclave.

 ## Composition